Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Mechanism behind the spin-orbit enhancement

-As noted in Sec.~\ref{WiggleWellResults}, the resonance wavelength $\lambda_\text{res}$ is the same as the long-period Wiggle Well, which was predicted to enhance the valley splitting in Refs.~\cite{McJunkin2021} and \cite{Feng2022}.
-The understanding developed in the present work allows us to elucidate the relation between these oscillation-induced spin-orbit and valley-splitting enhancements.
-First, we note that the valley splitting cannot be enhanced in a long wavelength Wiggle Well unless the sublattice symmetry at $\mathbf{k}_\parallel =0$ is broken by alloy disorder~\cite{Feng2022}.
-The valley splitting enhancement mechanism therefore also involves a two-step process: first, the Ge concentration oscillations cause wavefunction satellites to form in momentum space, similar to Fig.~\ref{FIG11}(b); then the satellite peaks couple opposite valleys through alloy disorder, which breaks the sublattice symmetry.
-This is precisely analogous to the spin-orbit enhancement mechanism described above, with the Dresselhaus coupling mechanism replaced by alloy disorder.

-Our understanding of the spin-orbit enhancement mechanism also explains the narrower resonance features observed in Fig.~\ref{FIG5} for a weak vertical electric field $F_z = 2~\text{mV/nm}$, as compared to the wider resonance observed in Fig.~\ref{FIG4} for a strong electric field $F_z = 10~\text{mV/nm}$.
-Essentially, a weaker electric field produces wavefunctions with narrower features in the plane-wave representation than the those from a strong electric field.
+Our understanding of the spin-orbit enhancement mechanism also explains the narrower features observed in Fig.~\ref{FIG5} for a weak vertical electric field $F_z = 2~\text{mV/nm}$, as compared to the wider features observed in Fig.~\ref{FIG4} for a strong electric field $F_z = 10~\text{mV/nm}$.
+Essentially, a weaker electric field produces wave functions with narrower features in the plane-wave representation than those from a strong electric field.
 These thinner features make it more difficult to satisfy the Dresselhaus resonance condition since the narrower peaks need to be situated more precisely in $k_z$ space.

 Finally, we comment that the spin-orbit enhancement mechanism relies fundamentally on the degeneracy of the two $z$ valleys in the band structure of strained Si.
 Such a situation could not occur if, for example, Si was a direct bandgap semiconductor with a single non-degenerate valley at the $\Gamma$ point, since the key coupling in Fig.~\ref{FIG11}(b) occurs between the central peak of one valley and the outer satellite of the \textit{opposite} valley.
 Interestingly, in this case the valley degeneracy of Si can be considered as beneficial, while in other scenarios it is often considered to be problematic.
-In addition, the spin-orbit enhancement mechanism has similarities to holes in semiconductors, for which the enhancement arises due to degeneracy at the valence band edge.
-In contrast to the valence band case, however, which has degenerate bands at the same momentum, the degenerate $z$ valleys in Si require a periodic potential in the form of Ge concentration oscillations to enhance the coupling strength.
+In addition, the spin-orbit enhancement mechanism has similarities to holes in semiconductors, for which the enhancement arises due to degeneracy at the valence-band edge.
+In contrast to the valence-band case, however, which has degenerate bands at the same momentum, the degenerate $z$ valleys in Si require a periodic potential in the form of Ge concentration oscillations to enhance the coupling strength.